Roysvork/CQRSShop/README.md

 CQRSShop
 ========

-Simple CQRS and eventsourcing with eventstore and elasticsearch
+This is a fork of the Simple CQRS and eventsourcing with eventstore and elasticsearch [by mastoj](https://github.com/mastoj/CQRSShop)